-Eye Movement Desensitisation and Reprocessing (EMDR) is a new therapy that is producing some good results for those that are experiencing Post Traumatic Stress Disorder (PTSD).
+Eye Movement Desensitisation and Reprocessing (EMDR) is a new therapy producing some good results for those experiencing Post Traumatic Stress Disorder (PTSD).
 There is less talking involved than in Cognitive Behaviour Therapy (CBT).

 It’s more of a physical treatment, but only for your eyes.
-You are asked to follow the therapists fingers as they move them side to side in various directions.
+You are asked to follow the therapist’s fingers as they move them from side to side in various directions.

 Thoughts, physical sensations, pain or even smells.

 It’s been described as having one foot in the past and one in the present.
 Any lingering trauma will surface and make itself known.
-It works on the theory that when someone has suffered a trauma, the events may not be processed by the brain properly.
+It works on the theory that when someone has suffered a trauma, the brain may not properly process the events.
 This is especially likely if you have had a cardiac arrest and there was no brain activity happening for a period of time.
-When a person dies their consciousness ceases instantly but the body shuts down more slowly.
+When a person dies, their consciousness ceases instantly, but the body shuts down more slowly.

 Following fingers with your eyes creates an eye movement called bilateral stimulation.
-It is the same rapid eye movement that your eyes make when you are asleep in the REM processing stage.
+It is the same rapid eye movement your eyes make when asleep in the REM processing stage.
 Therefore the movement is the link to making your memory process properly.

 One of our members has written about their own EMDR therapy and you can read about their experience by following the links below…